 These positive results have been confirmed by feedback we’ve received from parents, teachers, counsellors and others.

-Catalyst, ABC TV’s science program, recently featured Neurofeedback at STARTTS.
+Catalyst, ABC TV’s science program, featured Neurofeedback at STARTTS in 2012.
 You can watch the video and read the transcript here.